yuechuhaoxi020609/BioPIE/README.md

 # BioPIE Dataset
 [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]

-This repository contains the **BioPIE** dataset, as presented in the paper "[BioPIE: A Biomedical Protocol Information Extraction Dataset for High-Reasoning-Complexity Experiment Question Answer](https://arxiv.org/abs/2601.04524v1)".
+This repository contains the **BioPIE** dataset, as presented in the paper "[BioPIE: A Biomedical Protocol Information Extraction Dataset for Experiment Understanding](https://arxiv.org/abs/2601.04524)".

 ## Protocol